Indie band goes on tour to recoup financial losses from last tour - The Beaverton

 OSHAWA, ON – Local indie band The Kneeling Neils have announced a new concert tour to recover the financial losses from their previous tour.

-The indie folk rock outfit shared the after the final tally for their most recent tour left them in the red.
-“Seriously, Neil K. had to sell his blood after one show,” says frontman/mandolinist Neil J. “So obviously the only solution is to do all over again.”
+The indie folk rock outfit shared the news after the final tally for their most recent tour left them in the red.
+“Seriously, Neil K. had to sell his after one show,” says frontman/mandolinist Neil J. “So obviously the only solution is to do all over again.”

 costs have risen astronomically in recent years, further devastating a industry already eroded by corporate greed and everyone who destroyed their computer using Kazaa in 2003.
 But the band’s new manager is adamant that this tour will be different.